-Following a degree in Performing Arts (Arts Administration, Dance, Drama and Music), Pamela worked in a variety of senior marketing and fundraising roles for arts organisations in West Yorkshire before completing a PGCE in Business.
-She joined Arts Council England as the region’s first Audience Development Officer for Yorkshire, facilitating the set up of Audiences Yorkshire.
-As Senior Lecturer at Anglia Ruskin University for over 10 years, she ran the MA Arts Management degree, delivering Audience Development/Marketing and Fundraising lectures and was the University's Knowledge Transfer consultant for the cultural sector.
-She was also a visiting lecturer for City University’s Cultural Policy and Management MA degree in London for 4 years, lecturing on Marketing, Business Planning and devising and delivering their first Arts Fundraising module.
+Following a degree in Performing Arts, Pamela worked in a variety of senior marketing and fundraising roles for arts organisations in Yorkshire and completed a PGCE in Business at Huddersfield University.
+She joined Arts Council England (ACE) as the region’s first Audience Development Officer and facilitated the set up of Audiences Yorkshire.
+A move into academia followed as Course Director/Senior Lecturer for Anglia Ruskin University's Arts Management MA in Cambridge for 11 years.
+During this time she was also an Associate Lecturer for City University’s Cultural Policy Management MA in London, lecturing in Marketing, Business Planning and devising and delivering their first Arts Fundraising module.

 Pamela has written and published a range of toolkits and reports including ACE commissioned Audience Development Planning, Donor Research and Family Audiences.
 She was involved in setting up the AMA's CultureHive resource hub, curating, authoring and editing content, and was a Senior Consultant for The Audience Agency for four years delivering training and research insights on audience segmentation and fundraising giving behaviour.